luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 # Tools
 - [VAST-TOOLS](https://github.com/vastgroup/vast-tools): Ben Blancoe's lab.
 Used by Raphaelle.
 Looks at intron retention & 2 junction reads within each exon to look at Microexons.
+- [SpliceDetector](https://www.nature.com/articles/s41598-018-23245-1): SpliceGraph forms based on freq. of active splice sites in pre-mRNA.
+Then, compares transcript exons to SpliceGraph exons.
+Discovers AS events from known transcripts.
+Simple & Fast.
+Transcript ID > build SpliceGraph using Exon coordinates > identify AS events
 - [DEXSeq](https://bioconductor.org/packages/release/bioc/html/DEXSeq.html): focused on differential exon usage.
 [Vignette](http://127.0.0.1:12657/library/DEXSeq/doc/DEXSeq.pdf).
 - JunctionSeq is like DEXSeq with junction reads included (and is written by the QoRTs team).
 JunctionSeq vignette - they have a great walkthrough that ... walks you through the whole process from beginning to end inc. QoRTs
 - [rMATS](http://rnaseq-mats.sourceforge.net/): useful for comparing with other ENCODE datasets